The Spotify algorithm combines the best tactics used by other streaming music services to create a powerful discovery engine.

 You may be wondering how to train Spotify algorithm and is it really possible?
 Believe it or not, you can ‘train’ Spotify’s algorithm by encouraging fan engagement.
 Ask your listeners to pre-save your tracks, interact with your Spotify profile, and share your music.
 These activities help the algorithm understand who your target audience is.

 - Engagement is King: More saves, more shares, and more playlist adds tell Spotify that your music is worth listening to.

 - Regular Uploads: Consistency can help the algorithm understand your music style better.
 The more you release, the easier it is for the algorithm to suggest your tracks to like-minded listeners.

 - Cross-Platform Promotion: Share your Spotify tracks on social media.
 More clicks into Spotify from external sites can give your tracks a boost.

 1. Statistics, Statistics, Statistics!

-Spotify is all about statistics.
+Spotify is all about statistics and Spotify raw data.

 It is always watching how its users engage with various kinds of tracks to give them what they enjoy.

 BART considers a lot of stats when deciding which tracks to suggest, such as the listener’s skip rate, playlist features, as well as listening time, and history.

 That’s why you need listeners to get past the first 30 seconds of your track.